 As you plan for retirement — or even if you already have entered post-work life — here are some costly tax mistakes you should know and avoid after you retire.

 Stopping contributions to retirement accounts

-Thanks to the SECURE Act, there is no longer an age limit for contributing to a traditional IRA.
+Thanks to legislation passed a few years ago, there is no longer an age limit for contributing to a traditional IRA.
 If you’re a retiree who works (or has a spouse that works), you can keep contributing, lowering your taxable income.
-You could potentially become eligible for the saver’s credit on top of it, as we note in “This Overlooked Retirement Tax Credit Gets Better in 2021.”

 Not planning for required minimum distributions

 Many tax-advantaged retirement accounts are subject to required minimum distributions (RMDs) — mandatory annual withdrawals that start the year you turn 72.

 In general, your RMDs are taxable as regular income.
 So, once you reach 72 and are required to withdraw a certain amount of money from your account every year, you could see a higher tax bill.